terramate-io/terramate/docs/functions/tm_timestamp.md

 "Date and Time format" syntax, and so `timestamp` returns a string in this format.

-The tm_result of this function will change every second, so using this function directly with resource attributes will cause a diff to be detected on every Terraform run.
+The result of this function will change every second, so using this function directly with resource attributes will cause a diff to be detected on every Terraform run.
 We do not recommend using this function in resource attributes, but in rare cases it can be used in conjunction with